Related

 LLMs are sometimes stupid, sometimes impressive, often unpredictable and almost never private.
 Bigger models are generally hosted in clouds and proprietary, sometimes you can limit access or censor data presented to model providers but almost never you can restrict access fully or be really sure how and when your data is being used.

-This article reports our early findings and summaries some configuration steps and the measurement setup we used.
-To this point we tested 5 LLMs and more tests are coming.
-Also we investigated the use and usability of local agents with opencode.
+This article reports our early findings and summarizes some configuration steps and the measurement setup I used.
+To this point I've tested 5 LLMs and more tests are coming.
+I also investigated the use and usability of local agents with OpenCode in a companion post: Opencode; Usability with Local LLMs on iGPU w 128GB VRAM.

-Firstly I needed to allocate allocate vram to the internal grafics card, we have not played with the 'dynamic' setting here yet.
+First I needed to allocate VRAM to the integrated graphics card, I have not played with the 'dynamic' setting here yet. ( I have now tried extending VRAM to 94GB more below )

-For these tests we have chosen to set the vram to 65536 Mib so there is about 67 GB ram still available to the cpu.
-We can also test influnce on load speed and inference of varying the available amount of vram in the future.
+For these tests I have chosen to set the VRAM to 65536 MiB so there is about 67 GB RAM still available to the CPU.
+We can also test influence on load speed and inference of varying the available amount of VRAM in the future.

-Thests where run on nix-os and to access all the libaries required to use the ollama lulkan backend we had to install some additonal packages and libaries, specificly we had to add vulkan-loader to the nixos system libaries and run ollama with OLLAMA_LLM_LIBRARY=vulkan OLLAMA_VULKAN=1 ollama serve.
-I used amdgpu_top to monitor the vram and grafics usage.
+Tests were run on NixOS and to access all the libraries required to use the Ollama Vulkan backend I had to install some additional packages and libraries, specifically I added vulkan-loader to the NixOS system libraries and ran Ollama with OLLAMA_LLM_LIBRARY=vulkan OLLAMA_VULKAN=1 ollama serve.
+I used amdgpu_top to monitor the VRAM and graphics usage ( It feels like there are still some performance gains to be made, also VRAM is not fully utilized, especially by the smaller models ).

-To test the LLMs for now I just wantend to know basic results for load speed and completion speeds.
-I've created a simple fork of ollam benchmark to measure the results based on an running ollama backend.
+To test the LLMs for now I just wanted to know basic results for load speed and completion speeds.
+I've created a simple fork of ollama benchmark ( here my fork without telemetry ) to measure the results based on a running Ollama backend.

-If you had the exact same hardware, system and configurations, test could be replicated via:
+If you had the exact same hardware, system and configurations, tests could be replicated via:

 python3 -m venv venv